 Recent college graduates who are interested in gaining a more in-depth professional experience should apply for the 12 month environmental education internship program.
 This program includes a stipend and on-site housing for interns who commit to 35-40 hours per week of work.

-For students who are pursuing the degrees in the fields or environmental science, art, education or natural sciences and are seeking an internship to complete degree requirements , this option is for you.
-Interns will have the opportunity to learning about planning and developing environmental educational programming for everyone from preschoolers to adults.
-Interns will also be involved with preparing for and implementing a variety of educational events throughout the seasons, caring for the Center’s educational animals assisting with maintenance of our trails, grounds and gardens.
+For students who are pursuing degrees in the fields of environmental science, art, education or natural sciences and are seeking an internship to complete degree requirements, this option is for you.
+Interns will have the opportunity to learn about planning and developing environmental education programming for everyone from preschoolers to adults.
+Interns will also be involved with preparing for and implementing a variety of educational events throughout the seasons, caring for the Center’s educational animals, and assisting with maintenance of our trails, grounds and gardens.
 Interns will learn about the practices and day to day operations of a busy nature center.
 Internships in this category are available in the spring and summer.

 To apply for the Environmental Education Internship or the Naturalist Internship Program the following items are required:

-Submit your completed application for, resume, statement of interest, and contact information for three professional references to Kelley Lang, Education and Visitor Services Manager by email at: firstname.lastname@example.org.
+Submit your completed application form, resume, statement of interest, and contact information for three professional references to Kelley Lang, Education and Visitor Services Manager, by email at: firstname.lastname@example.org.

 Applications will only be accepted by email.
 Any application mailed or hand delivered will not be reviewed.

 Students who are completing requirements for teaching certification in Biology or Environmental Education can complete field experiences and student teaching at Asbury Woods.
 Students interested in this certification program should visit Mercyhurst University to learn more about their 4+1 Master’s program.